tcerqueira/docker-pm-class/README.md

 Notice that now you're in the shell inside of the container.
 Now you'll create the workspace:
 ```
+cd /root/catkin_ws
 catkin_make
 ```
 ## Copy workspace
-Now copy only de source files you backup but **DO NOT** copy the CMakeLists.txt file.
+Now copy only the source files you backup but **DO NOT** copy the CMakeLists.txt file.

 Back to the running container, still inside the `/root/catkin_ws` folder run: